snlp2020/snlp2020.github.io/index.md

 **Due to current COVID-19 pandemic, the whole or a part of the class may be taught online.
-The places indicated below are only relevant only after the normal teaching activities are resumed**
+The places indicated below are only relevant after the normal teaching activities are resumed**

 | Lectures      | Monday 12:00 / Wednesday 14:00, room 0.02 |
 | Lab  			| Friday 12:00, room 0.02 |